 We didn’t talk about work or the Ministry for the rest of the night.
 We almost returned to the subject when I showed Remus the pictures.
 They were nice pictures, even if they were taken by someone spying on us.
 My favorite was of us eating ice cream.
 I was using my spoon to gesticulate; Remus looked slightly bewildered but amused.
 I kept that one by my bed.
-For me, the picture was an accurate representation of our relationship; there’s me, the eccentric one, and Remus, the sexy, amused, shocked, debonair man.
+For me, the picture was an accurate representation of our relationship; there’s me, the eccentric one, and Remus, the sexy, amused, debonair man.
 Remus kept the one of us in the Hall of Knowledge.
 We were both buried in books and my foot was rested against his leg under the table.
-Remus then announced, in a Sirius-like manner, that he had a massive hard-on for me that day.
+Remus then announced, in a Sirius-like manner, that he had been quite randy for me that day.
 I rolled my eyes.
 Men.

 I made a point to be more efficient at work.
 I didn’t want them to haul Remus in for questioning, and my work for the Order was too important to risk getting fired.
 Remus was constantly worried for my safety.
 He thought that another assault on the Department of Mysteries was imminent.
 Sirius told how Remus went to Grimmauld Place when I had duty.
 He’d stay there and pace the room until exhaustion took over.
 Sirius remarked that Remus hadn’t been that nervous since they took their N.E.W.T.s.
-I told Remus that if anything happened to me, he could keep Elton John.
+I told Remus that if anything happened to me, he could keep Elvis.
 He didn’t think it was funny.

 I probably would have forgotten about it completely, but Sirius pointed out that Valentine’s Day fast approached.
 Well, he said the “International Day of Shagging.”
-But we knew what he meant.
+But I knew what he meant.
 I felt a panic stir in my stomach.
 Valentines was always so difficult.
 I knew I’d have to try my hand at romance, and that terrified me.